FedER: Federated Learning through Experience Replay and Privacy-Preserving Data Synthesis: Experimental Results

-In all settings, we employ ResNet-18~\cite{he2016deep} as classification model, trained by minimizing the cross-entropy loss with mini-batch gradient descent using the Adam optimizer.
+In all settings, we employ ResNet-18 as classification model, trained by minimizing the cross-entropy loss with mini-batch gradient descent using the Adam optimizer.
 Mini-batch size is set to 32 and 8 for the Shenzhen and Montgomery datasets, respectively, and to 64 for skin lesion datasets.
-The learning rate is set to $10^{-4}$.
+The learning rate was found, through cross-validation, to be $10^{-4}$.
 Data augmentation is carried out with random horizontal flip; for skin images we additionally apply random 90-degree rotations.
 All images are resized to 256$\times$256.
+The ratio between real and synthetic samples controlled by $\lambda$ in Eq.~\ref{eq:lambda} is set to $0.5$ for all experiments, i.e., each mini-batch is composed by the same quantity of real and synthetic images.
+This also ensures that our method performs the same number of optimization steps as other approaches that do not use any synthetic data.

-The node federation is trained for $T$ rounds.
-At each round of training, each node receives the model and a buffer of synthetic data from a randomly-chosen predecessor, fine-tunes the received model to its private data for $E$ epochs, and sends the updated model and its own buffer of synthetic samples to a randomly-chosen successor.
+The node federation is trained for $R$ rounds.
 In our implementation, at each round nodes are randomly ordered to establish each node's predecessor and successor: given our focus on medical applications, we can assume that the number of nodes is low enough that synchronization is not an issue.
-However, asynchronicity can be achieved by assuming that nodes can store incoming data in queue: if the distribution of successor nodes is uniform and computation times are similar for all nodes, this is on average equivalent to the synchronous case.
+However, asynchronicity can be achieved by assuming that nodes can store incoming data in a queue: if the distribution of successor nodes is uniform and computation times are similar for all nodes, this is on average equivalent to the synchronous case.
+The number of rounds $R$ and epochs $E$ for FedER on the tuberculosis and melanoma classification tasks are set both to 100, according the 5-fold cross-validation results shown in Table~\ref{tab:effectRoundEpoch}.
+Buffer size is set for all experiments to 512.